jspector22/hello-world/README.md

 # hello-world
 First projects in various languages
-This is my second attempt at a pull request to merge into main.
-Fingers crossed....no conflicts
+The pull and merge was successful the 2nd time around.
+This is an attempt to upload to github from my local computer's repo.